 Here’s a description of the steps shown in the video at the foot of the page:

 - Holding the fiddle like a guitar, put your left hand on the neck, in a playing position, then slide the left hand hard up against the body of the fiddle.
 Make sure you are holding your fiddle in a position where your left hand can feel really relaxed.
 Take your fingers off the strings, and so that the palm of your hand is in an open position.
 While the arm below the wrist is kept still, you can use a wrist action to get your palm and fingers to sway backwards and forwards.
 It’s important to start by moving the hand away from the body of the fiddle.
 At this stage, you’re using the body of the fiddle, bracing the hand against it, so that the forearm doesn’t move.
 Notice that all the movement is initiated in the wrist, and results in the palm moving.
 The fingers are only moving because of the movement of the palm.

-- Place your 2nd or 3rd finger on the A string.
+- Place your 2nd or 3rd finger very lightly on the A string, so it’s just resting on top of it.
 Starting by moving the hand away from the body of the fiddle, repeating the same action in the hand that you did in the previous section.
 This should make the tip of your finger slide up and down the string.
 Practice this until it feels more natural

 - Continuing the wrist action, start adding a little pressure on the finger, pressing it into the string.
 As you gradually add more pressure, the sliding action of the finger will turn into a ‘roll’ backwards and forwards on the string (towards and away from the nut of the fiddle neck).
 You’re aiming to reach a point where the finger isn’t sliding at all, and is only rolling